EriksenJ/ra_guide/README.md

 - We write notes and documents in markdown format with files ending in `.md` unless another format is required.
 	- Markdown documents can easily be compiled into Word, PDF (via LaTeX), HTML, beamer PDF slides, or other formats using `pandoc` or `quarto`.
 	- Markdown files can be edited using most text editors.
-We suggest VS Code and Obsidian.
+We suggest VSCode and Obsidian.
 	- [Introduction to basic markdown syntax](https://www.markdownguide.org/basic-syntax/) written by the developers behind the original markdown language (it comes in many flavors).
 - We keep personal running notes.
 These generally contain drafts of information and notes on how we tackle tasks.
 The documents should typically be named `running_notes_` and end in our initials, e.g., `running_notes_je.md`.